Yoshi-enginner/Video-Extension-Conversion-Code/README.md

-The problem of audio not being included in the video extension conversion code has also been resolved.
+This code is a simple speech conversion code that has been verified to run in visual code.
+The default is described in the code to be able to convert to MP4.